Logos of SAMH. Scottish Action for Mental Health and Sam's Fife. mental health peer support.

 For example I have had a fear with regards to going into mental health crisis since my last improved wellbeing journey.
 I am suggestive that this is not an anxiety as it is based on my own experience that to go into crisis can impact every aspect of my day to day.
 The fear is purposeful for me in that it is a reminder for myself to be mindful of my lifestyle choices, connecting with others and seeking support at earliest opportunity.

+Infographic with picture outline of three houses.
+Outline of a person within a circle.
+The text states.
 Living with mental ill health experiences can evoke fear, often undisclosed fears.
-This is in part in my opinion due to the supports that focus on the mental ill health and treatment of the mental ill health.
-Rather I am suggestive of holistically looking at the person and the neighbourhood the person calls home.
+This is in part in my opinion due to supports offered that often only focus on mental ill health and treatment of the mental ill health.Rather it can be suggested to consider a person holistically and the neighbourhood a person calls home.

 I suggest this example as a way of understanding people’s circumstances can influence the prevalence of fear that can be intertwined with mental ill health.
 Yet, my experiences on my lived journey of mental health issues is that I cannot remember talking about fear at any point.